 The third plan costs $62.99/mo.
 It includes everything the Business plan does, with the difference that here you get 10GB storage, 500GB bandwidth/mo, unlimited sites and pages, 3 personalized domain names, and 50 emails.
 Moreover, the plan includes marketing tools such as WebListing and website statistics.

-The thing we liked the most about Homestead is that it offers a 30-day free trial for all three of its plans.
+We liked the most about Homestead because it offers a 30-day free trial for all three of its plans.
 That means that you can give the platform a try, and if you’re not happy with its terms and performance, you can cancel any time!
 All three plans include relatively good customer support: toll-free phone support and community support.